Mill-Pond-Research/AI-Knowledge-Base/Business/agile-methodologies.md

 3. Cognitive Agile:
    - Integration of cognitive computing to enhance decision-making in agile processes
    - Development of AI systems that can autonomously manage certain aspects of agile projects

-4. Quantum-Inspired Agile Optimization:
-   - Application of quantum computing principles to optimize resource allocation and scheduling in agile projects
-   - Development of quantum-inspired algorithms for solving complex agile management problems

 5. Agile for Social Impact:
    - Adaptation of agile methodologies for social entrepreneurship and non-profit sectors